Andrey Markov

+He was also a strong chess player.

-Markov and his younger brother Vladimir Andreevich Markov (1871–1897) proved the Markov brothers' inequality.
+Markov and his younger brother Vladimir Andreyevich Markov (1871–1897) proved the Markov brothers' inequality.
 His son, another Andrey Andreyevich Markov (1903–1979), was also a notable mathematician, making contributions to constructive mathematics and recursive function theory.

 Biography

-Andrey Markov was born on 14 June 1856 in Russia.
+Andrey Markov was born on 14 June 1856 in Ryazan, Russia.
 He attended the St. Petersburg Grammar School, where some teachers saw him as a rebellious student.
 In his academics he performed poorly in most subjects other than mathematics.
-Later in life he attended Saint Petersburg Imperial University (now Saint Petersburg State University).
+Later in life he attended Saint Petersburg Imperial University.
 Among his teachers were Yulian Sokhotski (differential calculus, higher algebra), Konstantin Posse (analytic geometry), Yegor Zolotarev (integral calculus), Pafnuty Chebyshev (number theory and probability theory), Aleksandr Korkin (ordinary and partial differential equations), Mikhail Okatov (mechanism theory), Osip Somov (mechanics), and Nikolai Budajev (descriptive and higher geometry).

-He completed his studies at the university and was later asked if he would like to stay and have a career as a Mathematician.
+He completed his studies at the university and was later asked if he would like to stay and have a career as a mathematician.
 He later taught at high schools and continued his own mathematical studies.
 In this time he found a practical use for his mathematical skills.

-He figured out that he could use chains to model the alliteration of vowels and consonants in Russian literature.
-He also contributed to many other mathematical aspects in his time.
+In 1913, he conducted a study on the distribution of vowels and consonants in the first 20,000 letters of Alexander Pushkin's Eugene Onegin, treating the text as a sequence of symbols and analyzing the statistical relationships between them.
+By classifying each letter as either a vowel or a consonant and analyzing the probabilities of transitions between these categories, Markov demonstrated that chains of dependent events could be rigorously modeled.
+This was the first empirical application of what are now called Markov chains.

 He died at age 66 on 20 July 1922.